wp-plugins/whats-running/readme.txt

 1. This is the current screen shot of the plugin's output on the dashboard.
 The colored bars represent the file sizes.

 == Changelog ==

+= 1.7 =
+* Added size in kB to the title of the file size lines

 = 1.6 =
 * Added file sizes and total file size